Frequently Asked Questions

 What do tests look like?

 Testing sessions are either held in-person or online.
-Test facilitators will help guide you through the tasks with a tech product and record feedback for further analysis; this process helps us make the most of each session.
+In a moderated test, our most common type of test, the Test facilitator will guide you through the tasks and instructions.
+The sessions are recorded so that we can refer back to your feedback and make the most of each session.

 What do you usually test?